qweasd1/Refactor/ideas/main.md

 ###### two way to think: enhancement the tool for generic situation

 ###### pratical issue: use less to do more under the current constraint
-Try to find less elements from a constraint environment and make sure they solve the issue correct and efficiently
+Try to find less elements from a constraint environment and make sure they solve the issue correct and efficiently.
+Use constraint primary elements to build first layer abstraction.
+Use constraint to define the 'type'.
+It's more broad.
+Can we have some property for such structure

 ###### parser framework
 - an assigned task